athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Strength of Thousands/Reborn Sun Mage.md

 abilities_mid:
   - name: ""
   - name: "Burning Sacrifice"
-    desc: " (divine,fire) When the sun mage is destroyed, they explode in a blast of flame that deals 6d6 fire damage in a 10-foot emanation (DC 27 Reflex check save).
+    desc: " (divine,fire) When the sun mage is destroyed, they explode in a blast of flame that deals 6d6 fire damage in a @Template[emanation|distance:10] (DC 27 Reflex check save).
 Creatures that critically fail their saves are marked with Walkena's religious symbol on a visible area of their body, which remains for 1 day.
 This mark allows Walkena to treat the creature as if he knew the creature's identity but not having met them for the purposes of [[Spells/Scrying|Scrying]], lowering the spell's DC by 2.
 The sun mage's gear and treasure are unaffected by the explosion and left in a pile where they die."

 attacks:
   - name: ""